Francisco Fernández Carvajal

-Francisco Fernández Carvajal or Francis Fernandez (born 1938 in Granada) is a Spanish Catholic priest in the Opus Dei Prelature and the author of several books.
+Francisco Fernández Carvajal or Francis Fernandez (24 January 1938 – 6 March 2026) was a Spanish Catholic priest in the Opus Dei Prelature and the author of several books.

+Biography

+Fernández Carvajal was born in Albolote, province of Granada, on 24 January 1938.
 He is best known for his seven volume work Hablar con Dios (In Conversation with God), which has sold over two million copies in several languages, including Spanish, English, French, Italian, Portuguese, German, Croatian, Dutch, Romanian, Slovakian and Polish.
 It consists of over 450 meditations, one or more for every day of the year, as well as three meditations for each Sunday, corresponding to the three-year cycle in the Catholic lectionary.
-An updated, four volume edition with over 550 meditations was completed in 2004.
+An updated, four-volume edition with over 550 meditations was completed in 2004.

-He is a graduate in history from the University of Navarra, and holds a doctorate in Canon law from the Angelicum in Rome.
-In 1961 Carvajal earned a Doctorate in Canon Law from the Pontifical University of Saint Thomas Aquinas, Angelicum with a dissertation entitled Evolución historico-juridica de la autonomia interna en las congregaciones religiosas.
+He was a graduate in history from the University of Navarra, and held a doctorate in Canon law from the Angelicum in Rome.
+In 1961 Fernández earned a Doctorate in Canon Law from the Pontifical University of Saint Thomas Aquinas, Angelicum with a dissertation entitled Evolución histórico-jurídica de la autonomía interna en las congregaciones religiosas.

-He was ordained a priest in 1964, and has ministered especially to university students throughout his career.
-Carvajal was an editor of the magazine Revista Palabra for over 10 years, from the early 1980s to the mid-1990s.
+Fernández Carvajal was ordained a priest in 1964, and had ministered especially to university students throughout his career.
+Fernández was an editor of the magazine Revista Palabra for over 10 years, from the early 1980s to the mid-1990s.

+Fernández Carvajal died in Madrid on 6 March 2026, at the age of 88.